This three minute animation explores the symptoms of Bipolar

 brain systems which control our moods - this is why bipolar

 disorder can often be controlled with medication.

-- Episodes can sometimes be brought on by
+- But - mood swings can be brought on by

 stressful experiences or physical illness.

 This depends on which way your mood has swung.

 The feeling of depression is something we all

 experience from time to time.
 It can even help us to recognise and

 deal with problems in our lives.
 In clinical depression or